biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 OpenCitations present a RDF graph of papers that get cited by other papers.
 This is a very useful resource because it allows back tracing the graph to relevant papers.
 We will embed OpenCitations in a web UI for authors, working groups to explore publications that references their publication.

-EuropePMC is the European version of Pubmed and allows referencing on non-peer reviewed publications, such as bioRxiv [@citesAsRecommendedReading:preprints] and BioHackrXiv.
+EuropePMC is the European version of PubMed and that also allows referencing on non-peer reviewed publications, such as bioRxiv [@citesAsRecommendedReading:preprints] and BioHackrXiv.
 Zenodo is a European initiative built on the CERN data warehousing facilities to create DOIs on resources, such as software and data.
 It allows up to 50Gb of storage per user for free.

 ## Road map